Robusta Coffee – Vietnamese Robusta Coffee

 In terms of processing, Robusta and Arabica have pretty different processing methods!
 As for Arabica, people will ferment them after harvesting by soaking in water.
 This process will somewhat make Arabica a bit more sour, which is also characteristic of Arabica.
 When drinking this type of coffee, the aftertaste is very interesting; Arabica leaves an aftertaste like turning from bad to bitter like when eating chocolate; only after swallowing can you feel all the unique taste of Arabica.

 For Robusta, there is no need to ferment.
 Still, it can be roasted at a temperature of 230 – 240 C. If for Arabica, fermentation is necessary to make the coffee have a specific flavor, then for Arabica.
 The Robusta roasting process also plays a similar role.
 The roasting conditions of Robusta must be strictly followed to bring out the characteristic rich coffee flavor that is true to Robusta.

 As the two most popular types of coffee in the world, each type has different characteristics in terms of quality, quantity, and price.
 Robusta is a type of coffee with a lower yield than Arabica but better than Arabica.
 Both types have their characteristics in terms of quality, but Arabica with an attractive aroma is still more popular.
 And that means that the price of Arabica is much higher than Robusta.

 Arabica coffee is often sold twice as much as Robusta, but not many people drink only Arabica or only Robusta.
-The types of coffee we still drink are a combination of both types of coffee.
+The coffee we still drink is a combination of both types of coffee.

 The passion and love of Arabica, when combined with the solid and impressive Robusta, will create a perfect coffee flavor in both flavor and taste.
 The experience of each type of coffee at the same time will give you a unique feeling.
 Slowly feel the coffee taste from mildly sour to bitter, along with an intense aroma that is seductive to ecstasy.